 Source: own research

-With a question about types of violence that can influence the decision to attend the stadium and comparing it to the three constructs, the author check for each construct if what the fan consider as violence will cause him to stop attending matches.
-This question is an expansion of some questions addressing different types of violence that were part of a larger study conducted for a doctoral thesis.
-The analysis was done with T-Test for three attitudinal constructs.
-The cognitive construct shows a stronger connection for those who answered no (meaning they will continue attending the matches despite the violence) than for those who answered yes, that is to say that this type of violence will cause the fan not to attend matches.
+By asking a question about types of violence that can influence the decision to attend a match at a stadium and comparing it to the three constructs, the author checked, for each construct, if what fans considered to be violence would cause them to stop attending matches.
+This question was an expansion of some questions addressing different types of violence that were part of a larger study conducted for a doctoral thesis (Guerstein 2017).
+The analysis was done with a T-Test for three attitudinal constructs.
+The cognitive construct showed a stronger connection for those who answered no (meaning they would continue attending matches despite the violence) than for those who answered yes, meaning that this type of violence would cause them not to attend matches.

 Table 3.1.
 T-Test of violence and attendance factors